-- 125. I believe that QFB abused two other boys, and and possible and po - 126.
-I later discovered that a number of staff had reported to QFB and to Barnardo's that they felt QFB behaviour with the boys was inappropriate.
+- 125. I believe that the abused two other boys, and and Interview but I didn't witness that.
+He had a very similar relationship with and and and and and none of the females or young girls got the same level of attention from him.
+Sometimes the three of us would be together in his apartment in the annexe. - 126.
+I later discovered that a number of staff had reported to TB and to Barnardo's that they felt TB behaviour with the boys was inappropriate.
 They didn't say the behaviour was sexually inappropriate, just inappropriate.
 He was given a written warning by Barnardo's about inappropriate behaviour towards boys.
 I also found out that Barnardo's wrote a reference saying that they would never employ him again, so they must have known there was something not good.
 This was all in the records that the police got from Barnardo's after I reported the abuse. - 127.
 I think it is damning that he was allowed the freedom to take a young individual away to his parents' house when people had identified him as being inappropriate with children.
 Gail and Katia were two of the staff that said something about his behaviour, but they were only about eighteen or nineteen and were probably powerless to do anything.